Executive Vice President of Academic Affairs, Research and Development

 UM System President Tim Wolfe announced the appointment in June 2013.
 Foley was later named by MU Chancellor R. Bowen Loftin as senior vice chancellor for research and graduate studies at the University of Missouri-Columbia.
 At MU, Foley has overall responsibility for research, graduate studies, and entrepreneurship.
 In his role, he oversees the operations of compliance activities, internal grants and programs, sponsored programs, technology management, industry relations, as well as various campus centers (i.e. MU Research Reactor (MURR), Christopher S. Bond Life Sciences Center, Dalton Cardiovascular Research Center, International Institute of Nano and Molecular Medicine, Interdisciplinary Center on Aging, as well as the Research Core Facilities).

-He also holds two tenured positions: professor of chemical engineering at the University of Missouri, and professor of chemical and biochemical engineering at the Missouri University of Science and Technology.
+He also holds two tenured positions: professor of chemistry at the University of Missouri, and professor of chemical and biochemical engineering at the Missouri University of Science and Technology.

 Foley holds numerous memberships in professional and honorary societies including the American Society for Cybernetics, the Computing Research Association, Sigma Xi, Phi Lambda Upsilon, Sigma Pi Sigma, the American Institute of Chemical Engineers (AIChE), the American Association for the Advancement of Science, and the American Chemical Society.
 He was a founding member of the AIChE's Catalysis and Reaction Engineering Division and served as its chair.

 His awards include the American Chemical Society – Industrial & Engineering Chemistry Division, Election to Fellow, 2014; National Academy of Inventors, Election to Fellow, December 2013; New York Metropolitan Catalysis Society's Excellence in Catalysis Award, the Philadelphia Catalysis Club's Annual Award, the Leo C. Friend Award from the I&EC Division of the American Chemical Society, the Research Innovation Recognition Award from Union Carbide Corporation, the Presidential Young Investigator Award from the National Science Foundation, and the Thiele Lecture at the University of Notre Dame.
 He has authored more than 100 papers, holds almost 20 patents, and is author of the textbook, Introduction to Chemical Engineering Analysis Using Mathematica, published in 2003.

 Curriculum Vitae (PDF)